albar965/littlenavmap-manual/en/MENUS.md

 Open the `Connect` dialog allowing _Little Navmap_ to connect directly to a Flight Simulator, the *Little Xpconnect* X-Plane plugin, or remotely using the [Little Navconnect](https://albar965.github.io/littlenavconnect.html) agent.
 See [Connecting to a Flight Simulator](CONNECT.md#connecting-to-a-flight-simulator) for more information.

+#### Run Webserver {#run-webserver}

+Starts the internal web server of _Little Navmap_.
+Access the web page using the menu item `Open Webserver Page in Browser` below.

+See [Web Server](WEBSERVER.md) for detailed information and [Options - Web Server](OPTIONS.md#web-server) for configuration options.

+#### Open Webserver Page in Browser {#open-webserver}

+Only enabled if the web server is running.
+Opens the web server page in your default browser.
+The default address is like `http://YOUR_COMPUTER_NAME:8965`.

+#### Reset all Settings and Restart {#reset-and-restart}

+This will reset all options, window layout, dialog layout, aircraft trail, map position history and file histories  back to default values and restart _Little Navmap_ after showing a warning dialog.

+User features like range rings, traffic patterns, holds as well as scenery, logbook and userpoint databases are not affected.

+A backup copy of the settings file `little_navmap.ini` is created in the configuration directory.
+See [Files - Configuration](FILES.md#configuration).

+Use this function instead of deleting the settings directory if you see crashes or other issues with the program.

 #### Reset all Messages {#reset-all-messages}

 Re-enable all dialogs that were disabled by selecting `Do not show this dialog again` or similar messages.

+#### Save Options and State {#save-state}

+Saves all options, dialog settings, tab arrangements and the window layout.
+This is normally only done when exiting _Little Navmap_.

 #### ![Options](../images/icons/settings.png "Options") Options {#options}